Tooth extraction aftercare: Instructions for the first 24 hours after having your tooth pulled.

 Remember, the care you take (or don't take) during this first 24 hour period will set the stage for the healing process to come.

-A) Stopping post-tooth extraction bleeding.
+A) Stopping tooth extraction bleeding.

-Controlling bleeding with gauze.
+a) Controlling bleeding with gauze.

 (If you bite down and your teeth come together fully, you may not be placing much pressure on the gauze.)

 Applying pressure over an extended period is the key.